 I should add that this site is now hosted on Hosting Matters, which has a good reputation among bloggers.
 My old one – ANHosting, or Advanced Network Hosting – was focused on e-commerce sites.
 Their help system and “newsletter” updates were loaded with stuff about merchant accounts and affiliate programs.
 The idea that someone was using ther service for their hobby and not trying to make money wasn’t even something that entered their minds.

-Project Frontier
+Project Octant

-A programming project where I set out to make a gigantic and complex world from simple data.
+A programming project where I set out to make a Minecraft-style world so I can experiment with Octree data.

 It actually takes between 3 seconds and forever, depending on, well, a bunch of stuff.
 But if things aren’t broken, and your DNS isn’t egregiously misconfigured, then it should be working everywhere within 48 hours.